All Anglers must obtain club membership before fishing

 Data Protection Policy

-means [Rampton Fishing Club], a registered sports club.
+means [Rampton Fishing Club],

 means the General Data Protection Regulation.